 A: Yes, but separate referrals must be made.
 It is an opportunity to address the needs of the family because school attendance is frequently a family problem.

 What are the responsibilities of school personnel when they discover that a child is unable to attend school due to the lack of necessary food and/or clothing?

-A: Whenever school personnel charged with overseeing attendance discovers that any child of compulsory school age is unable to attend school due to the lack of necessary clothing or food, the case must be reported to an Administrator or Child, Welfare, and Attendance Office.
+A: Whenever school personnel charged with overseeing attendance discovers that any child of compulsory school age is unable to attend school due to the lack of necessary clothing or food, the case must be reported to an Administrator or Student Wellness and Support Services Office.

 What if my child refuses to attend school?

 A: Consider the following:

 A written statement or phone call from a parent/guardian is required for:

 The Governing Board believes that regular attendance plays an important role in student achievement.
 The Board shall work with parents/guardians and students to ensure their compliance with all state attendance laws, and may use appropriate legal means to correct problems of chronic absence or truancy.